moonymango/enmovito/memory-bank/activeContext.md

 - Interactive visualization is essential for effective data exploration
 - CSV parsing needs to be robust to handle complex header structures
 - Individual plot management improves the user experience for comparative analysis
+- Synchronized x-axis zooming with independent y-axis scales is crucial for comparing parameters with different value ranges
+- Quick selection tools like "Select All Visible" significantly improve workflow efficiency